-So, let’s explore the 6 music servers at hand.
-For each application we have compiled its own portal page, a full description with an in-depth analysis of its features, screenshots (where relevant), together with links to relevant resources and reviews.
+Let’s explore the 6 music servers at hand.
+For each application we have compiled its own portal page, a full description with an in-depth analysis of its features, screenshots (where relevant), together with links to relevant resources.

 |Icecast||Ogg Vorbis and MP3 streaming media server|